How to Get Pregnant Fast After Depo Shot?

 The Depo shot suppresses ovulation by increasing the level of progesterone in the body.
 As a result, it can cause temporary infertility for up to 2 years.
 Once all the progesterone in the body is eliminated, your fertility will return, and your body will resume ovulating and menstruating.
 Many women tend to resume their regular monthly cycle 5 months after their last Depo injections.
 However, it may take up to 22 months for some women to regain their fertility post the last injection.

-Another aspect which comes into play with regard to fertility is the weight of the woman.
-It appears that fertility returns more quickly in women who weigh less than those who are overweight.
+Another aspect that comes into play with regards to fertility is the weight of the woman.
+It appears that fertility returns more quickly in women of healthy weight (i.e., in accordance with their height and health conditions) than those who are overweight.
 Also, it doesn’t matter whether you’ve used the Depo-Provera shot for about 6 months or even for a couple of years; your fertility will most likely return in the same time period, in both cases.

 Things You Can Do to Get Pregnant Fast After Stopping the Depo Shot

 Pregnancy after a Depo-Provera injection can take a while, and you need to be patient as well as persistent in your efforts to conceive.
-Following are the things you can do to get pregnant faster after stopping the Depo shot:
+Following are some tips on getting pregnant after the Depo-Provera shot stoppage:

 - Wait for your monthly cycle to return.
 Meanwhile, keep having regular unprotected intercourse in order to conceive.
 Ideally, you should wait for at least 3 months after your last Depo shot before you begin trying.